-Include an explanation of how your methodological approach will answer the research questions set out in the project.
-Demonstrate how the quality of the data requested and the methods used will lead to valid conclusions.
+- o Include an explanation of how your methodological approach will answer the research aims/questions set out in the project application. - o Explain how the methods used will lead to valid conclusions and enable the public good of your research to be achieved.